aop-runs/livesplit-file-merger/README.md

-[Link](https://github.com/gitname/react-gh-pages) to deployment tutorial.
-(Remove this once tutorial and/or GithubActions workflow is made)

 # LiveSplit File Merger

 A simple React tool that allows you to combine multiple [LiveSplit](https://livesplit.org/) files from different speedruns into one big splits file that you can then download.
 You can use this tool for multi-game speedruns, main board/all category marathons, and even for longer categories that consist of multiple smaller ones.
 Everything is performed on the client-side within your web browser so nothing will ever be sent or stored onto a server.